Scot Pollard: Hair styles

+Other pursuits

-Broadcasting career
+Broadcasting

 During the 2007–08 season, Pollard hosted "Planet Pollard," a segment of the show Celtics Now, on Comcast SportsNet.
 He visited various locales and often gave tours and information about the place he was visiting.

 On April 12, 2008, during a game against the Atlanta Hawks, Pollard filled in for color commentator Tom Heinsohn on CSN New England's game telecast.
 Pollard, who was out for the season after left ankle surgery, has color analyst experience with the Sacramento Kings and WNBA's Sacramento Monarchs.
 Pollard joined NBA TV in 2009.
 On October 3, 2014, Mark Boyle announced that Pollard would be joining the Indiana Pacers radio crew.

-Acting career
+Acting

 In 2012, Pollard portrayed the titular Axeman in the horror film Axeman at Cutter's Creek.
 In 2014, he played the role of B. H. Born in the film Jayhawkers.

 Survivor

 In 2016, Pollard appeared as a contestant on Survivor: Kaôh Rōng, competing in the 32nd season of the competitive reality television series Survivor as part of the To Tang, Gondol, and Dara tribes.
+The competition was filmed in Kaoh Rong, Cambodia during the spring of 2015 and premiered on February 17, 2016.
 Though Kaôh Rōng was the 32nd season to air, it was the 31st filmed, having been shot before Survivor: Cambodia, which aired first; the two seasons were filmed back-to-back in the same location.
-After developing a well-earned reputation as a bully, he was voted out on Day 27 by a 4–2–2 vote and became the fourth member of the jury.
-He finished in eighth place, being the ninth person voted off (eleventh person eliminated overall).
+He was voted out on Day 27 by a 4–2–2 vote and became the fourth member of the jury.

+Health

+In January 2024, Pollard revealed that he needed a heart transplant due to a genetic issue that was triggered by a virus he contracted in 2021.
+He was admitted to the ICU in February 2024 while waiting for the transplant.
+On February 16, 2024, Pollard underwent successful heart transplant surgery.
+Five months later, he sent a letter to the donor's family expressing his gratitude and offering to meet them.
+In March 2025, over a year after the surgery, Pollard met the donor's wife, son, and sister in person, allowing them to listen to their loved one's heartbeat and thanking them for the gift of life.